namehash/ens-normalize-python/README.md

 # 'nick.eth'
 # ZWJ and '?' are removed, no error is raised

+# note: might remove all characters from the input, which would result in an empty name
+ens_cure('?')
+# '' (empty string)
+# reason: '?' is disallowed and no replacement can be suggested

 # note: might still raise DisallowedSequence for certain names, which cannot be cured, e.g.
-ens_cure('?')
-# DisallowedSequence: No valid characters in name
-# reason: '?' would have to be removed which would result in an empty name

 ens_cure('0χх0.eth')
 # DisallowedSequence: Contains visually confusing characters from Cyrillic and Latin scripts
 # reason: it is not clear which character should be removed ('χ' or 'х')